 However, veterans who do not meet these criteria may qualify for TDIU on an extra-schedular basis.
 This means they will have to illustrate to VA that their disability rating does not accurately reflect the limitations of their condition.

-Contact Us for Legal Help With Your VA Disability Rating Appeal
+Contact Us for Help With Your VA Disability Rating Appeal

-Call now to schedule a free consultation with a compassionate, knowledgeable member of a VA disability legal team.
+Call now to schedule a free consultation with a compassionate, knowledgeable member of a VA disability team, or click here.